jonnlai/woolly/README.md

 | ---                                                                       | ---                                                                           |
 | ![not logged in](assets/readme-files/features/review-not-loggedin.png)    | ![product not bought](assets/readme-files/features/reviews-not-bought.png)    |

-The user who is the review author has access to the full CRUD functionality.
+The user who is the review author has access to full CRUD functionality.
 In addition to being able to create and read reviews, they can also update or delete their own reviews.
 Before the review is deleted the user is asked to confirm that they intend to delete their review.

 |  Edit review                                                  |  Delete review                                                    |
 | ---                                                           | ---                                                               |